Your ending can impact how the recipient remembers your email and can determine whether they respond to it.

 Note that personalization here doesn’t mean what it usually means in an email campaign context — such as adding the recipient’s name to the mail-merge field of an email template.

 Here are some things to keep in mind while determining how you should personalize your closing line and sign-off:

-If you’re asking for a favor or sending a cover letter to a hiring manager, it’s a good idea to thank them in your closing to express gratitude.
-Alternatively, if you’re delivering bad news, you might want to use a more formal tone.
+If you’re a job seeker sending a cover letter to a recruiter or hiring manager, it’s a good idea to use a ”Thank you” in your cover letter closing to express gratitude.

-If you’re communicating with a client, you need to maintain a certain level of formality.
-In such cases, avoid casual email sign-offs such as “cheers,” “see you soon!” or “later!”
+If you’re communicating with a client, you need to maintain a certain level of formality in your business letter or email.
+In such cases, avoid casual email sign-offs such as ”Cheers”, ”See you soon” or ”Later”.

-On the other hand, if you’re emailing a coworker or a close friend, being too formal may come across as cold or standoffish.
+On the other hand, if you’re emailing a colleague, coworker, or close friend, too much formality in your closing line may come across as cold or standoffish.

 When you’ve been emailing back and forth with someone for a while, their previous emails can help guide how formal or friendly your closing phrase should be.

 Try to match the tone of their replies, or use a warmer closing salutation to build a sense of familiarity.